-- Identify the homes visited by employees that are occupied by smokers. - It is our duty to protect our employees and others delivering a service on our behalf, from second hand smoke.
-Once identified, the occupants will be advised, in writing, in line with the smoke free premises regulation 2007, for their cooperation in refraining from smoking an hour before staff arrival and for the duration of their visit. - When services are being arranged via telephone, the occupants will be instructed verbally of the requirement to refrain from smoking in their home for an hour prior to the scheduled visit taking place and for the duration of the visit. - Employees should inform their Manager/Supervisor of any concerns or problems with occupants smoking during the visit.
+- Identify the homes visited by employees that are occupied by smokers. - It is our duty to protect our employees and others delivering a service on our behalf, from second-hand smoke.
+Once identified, the occupants will be asked, in writing, in line with the Smoke Free Premises and Vehicles (Wales) Regulation 2020, for their cooperation in refraining from smoking an hour before staff arrival and for the duration of their visit. - When services are being arranged via telephone, the occupants will be instructed verbally of the requirement to refrain from smoking in their home for an hour prior to the scheduled visit taking place and for the duration of the visit. - Employees should inform their Manager/Supervisor of any concerns or problems with occupants smoking during the visit.
 Employees with pre-existing conditions exacerbated by second-hand smoke should inform their Manager/Supervisor immediately so that suitable arrangements can be made.